 Beyond Shade: A New Way to See Outdoor Design

-In Austin’s climate—bold, unpredictable, saturated with light—shade is often the first request we hear.
+In Austin’s climate — bold, unpredictable, saturated with light — shade is often the first request we hear.

 But what if that’s the wrong question?

-At LUME Pergolas & Outdoor Living, we believe the most compelling outdoor spaces aren’t designed to block light—they’re designed to shape it.
+At LUME Pergolas & Outdoor Living, we believe the most compelling outdoor spaces aren’t designed to block light — they’re designed to shape it.

+This isn’t about sun protection.
 It’s about how light becomes architecture.

 Architects understand this intuitively.
 They don’t just ask where does the sun hit?
 They ask: